kbtang28/tang-etal_inprep/README.md

 | `generate_wls_surrogates.jl` | Script to generate WLS surrogates.
 Saves results in `workflow/base_scenarios/precomputed_wls_surrogates/`. | `sbatch workflow/base_scenarios/generate_wls_surrogates.sh` |
 | `test_independence.jl` | Script to perform pairwise TE analysis.
 Saves results in `output/base_scenarios/`.
 Setup for independence tests are in `setup.jl`. | `sbatch workflow/base_scenarios/test_independence.sh` |

+This workflow takes approximately 3 hours to run in an HPC environment; the majority of this time is spent optimizing the embedding parameters, which we choose to pre-optimize and save separately to ensure reproducibility and allow for testing different surrogate generation methods with a consistent embedding setup.

 ### Scenario discovery
 Scripts to re-run the scenario discovery analysis are in the `workflow/scenario_discovery/` directory.